hallav/LuxUS/README.md

                         covariate to be tested.
 Assumed to be a binary covariate.
 Indexing starts from 0.
 If not specified, default value 1 is used.
-  -u REQ_METH_DIFF, --required_meth_diff REQ_METH_DIFF
+  -u REQ_PVAL, --required_pval REQ_PVAL
-                        Required p-value for the coefficient for the variable given as --test_covariate for the cytosine window to be included in the analysis.
+                        Required maximum p-value for the coefficient for the variable given as --test_covariate for the cytosine window to be included in the analysis.
 Set to 1 if no p-value restriction is desired.
   -v REQUIRED_COVERAGE, --required_coverage REQUIRED_COVERAGE
                         Required average coverage over window for a replicate.
                         If not specified, default value 5 is used.